 - be confined in jail, but otherwise eligible.

-The deadline to receive an Application for a Ballot by Mail ballot for the May 1st Joint General, Special & Charter Election is April 20, 2021.
-All Applications for Ballot By Mail must be received by the Bexar County Elections Department by 5:00 PM on April 20, 2021.
+The deadline to receive an Application for a Ballot by Mail for the May 7th State and Local propositions election is April 26th, 2022.
+The deadline to receive an Application for a Ballot by Mail for the May 24th Primary Runoff is May 13th, 2022.
+All Applications for Ballot By Mail must be received by the Bexar County Elections Department by 5:00 PM

 Vote By Mail Instructions